 - College – An academic unit of the University.
 Each of the seven discipline-based colleges at UNC Charlotte represents an organization of related departments.

 - Credit hours – Credit hours, also known as semester hours, are the number of hours the course is allocated.
 The majority of undergraduate courses have three (3) credit hours, while labs and other courses may have one, two, four, or more credit hours.
 Attempted, passed, and earned credit hours are reported on transcripts.

-- Semester or Term – A period of study of approximately 16 weeks, usually half of the academic year (i.e., fall and spring semesters).
+- Semester or Term – A period of study of approximately 16 weeks, usually half of the academic year (i.e., Fall and Spring semesters).
 The Fall semester begins in August and the Spring semester begins in January at UNC Charlotte.
 There are summer terms as well: one ten-week and two five-week terms.

 IV.
-Procedure Contact(s)
+Policy/Procedure Contact(s)